 Ambassador Uri Gutman teaches a course on “Economic and Innovation Diplomacy and the Trade Wars” at the Inter Disciplinary Center, Herzliya (IDC).
 In addition, he is an Associate at the International Institute for Counter Terrorism - ICT at IDC, and a consultant to Israeli companies that wish to enter South Korea or East Asian markets.

-Uri Gutman was a career diplomat between 1989 and 2019, specializing in Middle East, East Asia and Economic affairs.
-He served as Ambassador to South Korea, Consul General in Shanghai and Head of the Economic Mission in Taipei.
+Ambassador Uri Gutman was a career diplomat between 1989 and 2019, specializing in Middle East, East Asia and Economic affairs.
+He served as Ambassador to South Korea, Consul General in Shanghai and Head of the Economic and Culture Office in Taipei.
 Earlier in his career, he served as Deputy Head of Mission in Stockholm and in Istanbul.

 Ambassador Gutman specializes in Middle East Politics, holds an MA from Hebrew University and speaks Arabic.
 His more recent experience is in East Asia and International Economics.
-Over his years in the Foreign Ministry, he initiated and brought to completion the first economic agreement between Israel and Turkey, the first R&D agreement with China and the Free Trade Agreement with South Korea.
+Over his years in the Foreign Ministry, he initiated and brought to completion the first economic agreement between Israel and Turkey (1993), the first R&D agreement with Jiangsu Province, China (2008) and the Free Trade Agreement with South Korea (2021).

 Ambassador Gutman was born and raised in Jerusalem.
-He did his military service as an officer in an Elite Combat and Anti-Terror Unit (1977-1981) and later worked for the Ministry of Defense (1981-1985).
-He also participated in the IDF's Brigadier-General Course (2017-2018)
+He did his military service as an officer in an Elite Combat Unit (1977-1981).
+He also participated in the IDF's Brigadier-General Course (2017-2018).